 "CCP is currently building a team in London to lead development on a new and highly ambitious MMORPG.
-We are looking to grow a relatively small, tight-knit team, capable of delivering big ideas through experience, smart process, and world-class tools" says the job listing for a Lead Designer .
+We are looking to grow a relatively small, tight-knit team, capable of delivering big ideas through experience, smart process, and world-class tools" says .

 Their ideal candidate has a "demonstrable track-record of leading design teams on multiple high-profile titles, and ideally experience of RPG gameplay and systems design development."

 All serious applicants should have lead designer or design director credits on at least one "high-profile MMO, RPG, or other systems-heavy game," as well as "fantastic games knowledge (both classic and contemporary), especially in MMORPGs".